heathkit/disco/README.md

 # BleLightApp

 ## TODO
+- check that click is within picker
-- write color to firebase
+- add luminance slider to picker
-- read color from firebase in app and write to lamp
+- render status checks in app

+- render light simulator in app?

 ## Deploying